isntlee/Jellett-Gallery/README.md

 1. To be able to find information easily on my past orders and how to cancel an order.

-1. To be able to easily get in contact with the shop owner via their contact details.
+1. To be able to easily get in contact with the gallery owners via their contact details.

-1. Feedback from the website I am using when I interact with it, I expect pop ups and modals to inform me when my forms have been completed and sent correctly.
+1. Feedback from the website I am using when I interact with it, I expect pop-ups/toasts/messages to inform me when my forms have been completed and sent correctly.
 Or to let me know when an error has ocurred and what to do next.